thedofl/imageSequence.js/README.md

 -----------
 Here is a minimum code to use quickly.
 As soon as all images are loaded, the animation would start automatically and loop as default.

-1. Simple create an img tag having an ID.
+1.Simply create an img tag having an ID in your html page.
 ```html
 <img id="seqHolder" src="" />
 ```

-2. Create an instance with minimum parameters
+2.Create an instance with minimum parameters in your script
 ```javascript
 var imgTagID = "seqHolder";
 var imgFilePath = "images/seq_x.jpg";